soumyadixit0601/Induction-2020/Git/README.md

 Will it be easy?<br>
 NO.<br>
 Worth it?<br>
 Definitely.<br>

-Given below is link that'll try to answer some whys and whats, that might be popping up in your head right now.
+Given below is a link that'll try to answer some whys and whats, that might be popping up in your head right now.
 Well give it a look.

 [I'll answer your whats and whys](https://www.youtube.com/watch?v=iR5WIknxdkY&start=13 )
 <br>